giridhar7632/Three.js/05-responsive-design.md

 })
 ```

+The above code creates responsiveness to your Three.js project.

 ## Anti-aliasing

+> The **aliasing effect** is the appearance of jagged edges or "jaggies"(also known as stair-stepped lines) on edges and objects (rendered using pixels).

-We can turn on anti-aliasing by passing a single new parameter into the `WebGLRenderer` constructor.
-As with the `MeshStandardMaterial`, the `WebGLRenderer` constructor takes a specification object with named parameters.
-Here, we will set the antialias parameter to true:
+We can turn on anti-aliasing by setting `antialias` property of the `WebGLRenderer` to `true`, by default it is se to `false`.
+Here, we will set the `antialias` parameter to `true`:

 ```js
 const renderer = new WebGLRenderer({ antialias: true }) renderer.physicallyCorrectLights = true
 ```

+The property `physicallyCorrectLights` tells Three.js whether to use physically correct lighting mode.
+Default is `false`.
+Setting it to `true` will help increase in detail of the object.